 |

-Louisville and Nashville No. 2132 is on outdoor exhibit at the Earl May Boat Basin Park on the Flint River at Bainbridge.
-Although L&N did not have a presence in Bainbridge, it did serve nearby Chattahoochee, FL, where it connected with an Atlantic Coast Line route that ran to Bainbridge by way of Climax, GA.
+Although L&N did not have a presence in Bainbridge, it did serve nearby Chattahoochee, Florida, where it connected with an Atlantic Coast Line route that ran to Bainbridge by way of Climax, Georgia.